-The underwriters may also exercise their option to purchase up to an additional underwriting discount, for 30 days after the date of this prospectus.
+The underwriters may also exercise their option to purchase up to an additional 1,125,000 shares from us, at the public offering price, less the underwriting discount, for 30 days after the date of this prospectus.

 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.